AlexKlim/AlexKlim/README.md

 where I joined as the second engineer and built the data platform the product runs on.

-### Where most of my code is
+### A note on what is not here

-Most of what I write and review sits in private company repositories, so it does not show up here as source.
-What it looks like in numbers instead: I have submitted reviews on more than a thousand pull requests in Jitera's repositories since February 2024, and I am the author of the company's code review standard and of its development workflow.
+The code I write and review at work is in private repositories, so none of it appears on this page as source.
+Since February 2024 I have reviewed more than a thousand pull requests in Jitera's repositories, and I wrote the company's code review standard and its development workflow.

 ### Things I build on my own